Click Here to register!

 BOOTS: Buy boots that match the bindings (all TTYSP bindings are NNN), and allow a little extra room for heavy socks.
 Combination (combi) boots are the best value as they can be used for both classical and skate techniques.

 POLES: Pole length ideally varies with the technique.
 If your child is a beginner, pole height should come just above the armpits.
 A good compromise for intermediate skiers is a pole that comes almost to the child’s chin.
 Diagonal (classical) poles should come up just above the bottom of the arm pits.
 Measure while on skis.
 Poles will not be available for rent this year.

 HEADLAMP (optional): Because the first classes will be held after sunset, older skiers will find a headlamp useful.
 They will be skiing further out on the trails that may be unlit.

 **MARK ALL OF YOUR GEAR**MARK ALL OF YOUR GEAR**MARK ALL OF YOUR GEAR**

 A limited number of rental skis (no poles or boots) are available through TTYSP for a fee.
 Rental skis are combination skis with NNN bindings—they work for both diagonal and skate skiing, and are appropriate for beginning skiers.
 Rental Skis: $30

-- Rental skis will be made available at the TTYSP wax shed (near hockey rink at Skyview MS on December 12th from 4-6pm and January 4th from 4-6pm)
+- Rental skis will be made available at the TTYSP wax shed (near hockey rink at Skyview MS on December 28th from 4-6pm and January 4th from 4-6pm)

 - It is important to fill out your child’s height and weight on the registration form so that we can have appropriate skis ready for them.